|

 J Stowec, B Taylorc

-a Immunisation Division, Public
+a Immunisation Division,

-Health Laboratory Service Communicable Disease Surveillance Centre, Colindale,
+Public Health Laboratory Service Communicable Disease Surveillance

-London NW9 5EQ, UK, b Department of Statistics, The Open University, Milton
+Centre, Colindale, London NW9 5EQ, UK, b Department of Statistics,

-Keynes MK7 6AA, UK, c Royal Free Campus, Royal Free and University College
+The Open University, Milton Keynes MK7 6AA, UK, c Royal Free Campus,

-Medical School, University College London, London NW3 2PF, UK
+London, London NW3 2PF, UK

 Correspondence to: Dr Miller